Shaofanl/LA_Crime_Analysis/2.stream/readme.md

 In `spark_windowed.py`, I set the `acceleration` to 60\*60, which means 1 second in the real-life equals to 1 hour in the simulation.
 From the stream, we use Spark Windowed Stream to calculate the same statistics but in different time level (1 hour/6 hours/12 hours).

+Spark Structured Streaming
+---
+Spark Structured Streaming can read the input stream as a structured/relationship table.
+First, we need to change the required package from `spark-stream-kafka` to `spark-sql-kafka`.
+And Note that we have to transform binary data from Kafka first before we move to calculation.

+To be honest, the structured streaming is still undeveloped.
+There are a lot of common operations (e.g. limit) are [unsupported](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#unsupported-operations) and you can easily trigger a bug since the steaming DataFrame is different from the normal DataFrame.

 Notes on Kafka
 ---
 Apache Kafka can be used to decouple the data pipeline: